sanje2v/DualSuperResLearningForSemSeg/README.md

 ![picture](demo/stage1_output.png)

 # To knows
-'.weights' file is to be used for inference and ONLY contains weights for Stage 1 layers.
+* '.weights' file is to be used for inference and ONLY contains weights for Stage 1 layers except for 'final.weights' produced at the end of training a stage.
+This file contains weights for all the network layers introduced in that stage and below it.
-'.checkpoint' file contains, on top of Stage 1 weights, other information such as optimizer state, epochs etc that can be used to resume training.
+* '.checkpoint' file contains, on top of Stage 1 weights, other information such as optimizer state, epochs etc that can be used to resume training.
 'Inspect checkpoint' discussed below shows how to print these values.

+# Requirements
+The following software versions were used for testing the code in this repo.
+Other version combination of software might also work but have not been tested on.
+* Python 3.7
+* PyTorch 1.7
+* CUDA 11.1
+* Conda
+* Microsoft Visual Studio 2019 (if using .sln file)
+* Required python libraries are in 'requirements.txt'

 # Getting started
 Before training or benchmarking, please download 'gtFine.zip' and 'leftImg8bit.zip' for [**Cityscapes dataset**](https://www.cityscapes-dataset.com/) and unzip them under './datasets/Cityscapes/data'.

 All commands are invoked via `main.py` script.
 For instance to train, you would use something like `python main.py --train [...]`.
 Use `python main.py --help` to view all supported actions.

 # Commands
 ## Training